briancherin/SimpleMathOCR/README.md

 threshanim.py - animation of adaptive threshold, cycling through blocksize/constant variables

 threshOtsu.py - Otsu threshold - not as good as adaptive for the sample image

+featurematch.py - Brute Force Matching (BTMatching).
+A basis for directly comoparing a given image to other possible standard images.